LF-digitala-kanaler/LFDS/content/components/web/page-content/tables.md

       Responsiveness is handled in the same way in both types of tables; at first the spacing is reduced but at certain breakpoints columns are hidden.
 This means that you as a designer need to prioritise the columns and let your developer know the prioritisation.

+      A very common pattern for tables are for them to be used together with [panels](panel), as the two components fit well together with the panel providing a framing for the table.
+What the user will understand as the table header is actually the panel header, and what technically is the header row of the tables is used to describe the column labels of the table.
+The image below exemplifies how it might look:

+      <figure class="Image Image__background"><img src="/img/datatabell.png" srcset="/img/datatabell.png 2x" alt="Table with a mixture of text and numbers placed within a panel"><figcaption><div class="Image__caption"></div></figcaption></figure>

       ### Present data

       Use this type of table when you want to present data or information.
 In most cases you will find that you want to mix text in one or two columns with numbers in the other columns.
-The image below shows an example of this:

-      <figure class="Image Image__background"><img src="/img/datatabell.png" srcset="/img/datatabell.png 2x" alt="Table with a mixture of text and numbers placed within a panel"><figcaption><div class="Image__caption"></div></figcaption></figure>

-      The image also shows the table placed inside a [panel](panel), a very common pattern - especially in Mina Sidor.

       #### Modifiers